The Nordic Arctic Circle

-The region north of the Arctic Circle is simply called the Arctic.
-It is a totally wide unspoilt beautiful wilderness on earth.
-The centre of Arctic is at the North Pole.
-The Arctic Circle is the imaginary line which bounded it together.
+The region north of the Arctic Circle is called the Arctic.
+It is a vast unspoilt beautiful wilderness on earth.
+The centre of the Arctic is the North Pole.
+The Arctic Circle is the imaginary line that binds it together.

-The most of the Arctic area is covered by ice, the extent of which varies according to the time of year.
-The Arctic Circle passes through eight countries, Norway, Sweden, Finland, Russia, USA, Canada, Greenland and Iceland.
+Most of the Arctic area is covered by ice, the extent of which varies according to the time of year.
+The Arctic Circle passes through eight countries, Norway, Sweden, Finland, Russia, the USA, Canada, Greenland and Iceland.

-Throughout the Arctic area, you will find a wide selection of animals like wolf, polar bear, fox and reindeer.
-In the Arctic waters, animal-like seal, walrus and whale are visitors.
+Throughout the Arctic area, you will find a wide selection of animals like wolves, polar bears, foxes and reindeer.
+In the Arctic waters, animal-like seals, walruses and whales are visitors.

 Silence - fresh air - no stress